-Grosso lavender smells wonderful and is great for soaps and sachets, but it doesn't hold its blooms very well and so isn't the best for dried bunches or wreaths.
+Gross Bleu lavender smells wonderful and is great for soaps and sachets, but it doesn't hold its buds very well and so isn't the best for dried bunches.
 Sweet lavender blooms all year and has long beautiful stems, but has a more medicinal smell so I don't use it for sachets or soaps.
-Hidcote blue is great for culinary uses and small bundles, but is a much smaller plant and more fragile.
-French lavender has a milder smell and really cool bloom, but it's more difficult to use for bundles, sachets, or soaps.
+French Fields is great for culinary uses and smaller bundles, but is a much smaller plant and more picky about its growing conditions.
+Spanish lavender has a milder smell and really cool bloom with its little bunny ears, but it's more difficult to use for bundles, sachets, or soaps.
 Each of these lavenders is beautiful and useful in its own way, and fulfills all of my needs as a lavender grower.
 I love them all and appreciate their unique contributions to my little farm -- it would be a little less interesting and a little less beautiful without any one of them.

 So it is with the many colors, backgrounds, gifts, contributions, perspectives, preferences, and experiences of people.
 We would be much less interesting and a lot less strong without the many varieties of people in our communities who each contribute in their own unique ways.

-I am reminded of this today as I see an ugliness emerging in our country that troubles and saddens me greatly.
-The scapegoating and racism I am now seeing reminds me of a trip I took a few years back with a group of students to Dachau in Germany, where we saw the remnants of an ugliness and racism that took over that country.
-Though I recognize that we aren't anywhere close to this right now, let's be reminded of the march that led up to these horrible events and stand up to and speak out against this ugliness in our country.
+I am reminded of this today as I see the division in our country and this troubles and saddens me greatly.
+The hate, scapegoating, and racism I am seeing reminds me of a trip I took a few years back with a group of students to Dachau in Germany, where we saw the remnants of an ugliness and racism that took over that country.
+Let's be reminded of the march that led up to these horrible events and stand up to and speak out against this ugliness in our country.
 We are so much better than this.

 Below, if you are interested, is my reflection of that experience at Dachau with my students.
 It was originally published in the Spring 2011 issue of UnBoxed, an educational journal published by High Tech High's GSE .
-(Full disclosure: I am now the editor of this journal).
+(Full disclosure: I was at one time the editor of this journal).

 High Tech High International